 79. Show all fees in the shopping cart before checkout.

 Nobody likes being slapped with a tax or handling fee they weren’t expecting right before they click “Purchase.”
 In fact, around 41% of customers abandon their carts if hidden fees crop up during checkout.
 Avoid this by ensuring that all additional charges are shown as early as possible.
+Be sure to brush up on our other tips for avoiding cart abandonment.

 80. Review payment options.